MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/RemoteDebugging.md

 *  In Visual Studio, you can configure your target by editing your project's properties (be sure to make all of the highlighted changes as appropriate to your board's name or IP address):

     ![ConsoleApplication Remote Machine Project Settings](../media/Console/console_project_settings.png)

+> [!NOTE]
+> If you're not seeing the image above, please go to the "Solution Explorer" in the context menu, and go to "Project Properties".
+You can find more information for project properties [here](https://docs.microsoft.com/en-us/visualstudio/ide/managing-project-and-solution-properties?view=vs-2017).

 > [!TIP]
 > You can use the IP address instead of the Windows IoT Core device name.